Image from Canva

-- Appliances are going to need a deep and thorough scouring.
+- Appliances need a deep and thorough scouring.
 Not just the exteriors, but inside, under, and behind.
-Refrigerators require the dust to be removed from the coils in the back to perform accurately.
+Refrigerators coils require dusting to perform accurately.

 - Don’t forget the hood over the range.
-Grease fires occur when buildup is severe.
+Grease fires start when there’s too much buildup.

-Bathrooms are worked hard, too.
-Grab the scrub brushes and hit all the surfaces.
+Families work bathrooms hard, too.
+So grab the scrub brushes and hit all the surfaces.

 - Let the light in and help fight mold and mildew.
 Sunshine inhibits their growth.